JamesNgo-CoT/d11n/CoreJS/README.md

 ### cot_app

-- addForm method does not add the new form into the forms property.
+- The addForm method does not add the new form into the forms property.

 ### cot_form